blasted-tiara/la/README.md

 ```

-After compiling, if you want the command run _only sometimes_ when you type `la`
+After compiling, if you want the command run _only sometimes_ when you type `la`,
 add this to your `.bashrc/.zshrc/.somethingelserc`:
 ```
 unalias la                        # Unalias the usual la command